Stock Options and RSUs: What You Should Know

 ---|---|---|

-Valuation | Will retain some value, as long as stock price does not drop to $0 | Potential for greater value, but can be worthless if the stock price falls below grant price |
+Valuation | Retains values if the stock price does not drop to $0 | Can become worthless if the stock price falls below the grant price at expiration |

 Risk | Less risky | More risky |

-Investor Engagement | Less engagement required; you receive shares automatically | More engagement—you must exercise the options |
+Investor Engagement | Less engagement required; shares received automatically | More engagement required—you control the exercise |

 Understand the rules and contingencies

 Stock awards are governed by the specific rules and structures of your employer’s plan.
 Make sure you read the supporting materials carefully.
 Pay careful attention to what happens in important life circumstances, even events you don’t anticipate, including retirement, termination, distribution of marital assets, disability, and company merger or acquisition.
-For example, at Proctor and Gamble, during your first three years of employment, both stock options and RSUs are forfeitable if you resign or are terminated for cause.
+For example, at Procter and Gamble, during your first three years of employment, both stock options and RSUs are forfeitable if you resign or are terminated for cause.

 Understanding the complexities and implications of stock options and RSUs is crucial for reaping the benefits of equity compensation.
 Both instruments have advantages and disadvantages.
-It’s crucial to consider your own situation and objectives when assessing them.
-In part two of this series, we will delve into how Proctor & Gamble employees can structure their LTIP award to align with their long-term objectives.
+It’s critical to consider your own situation and objectives when assessing them.